 While Dutch is not compulsory at the IBDP, students who have Dutch are offered the possibility to further develop their language skills through Group1 Dutch Language and Literature at both the HL and SL levels.
-Students who have taken Dutch First in the middle years, can only opt for Dutch A SL or HL in the IB, not Dutch B.

 Dutch B at Both HL and SL are offered for students acquiring the language skills for Dutch.
 Additionally, Dutch B ab initio has now been approved by the IBO to allow new students to the Netherlands to learn Dutch as part of their IB subject package: